-Christmas is a prime time of year to visit Colonial Williamsburg, America’s largest interactive history museum, just a few hours' drive south of Washington.
+Christmas is a prime time of year to visit Colonial Williamsburg, America’s largest interactive history museum, just a few hours' drive south of Washington, D.C.
 In 2017, Architectural Digest called Colonial Williamsburg the best town in America for Christmas celebrations.
 The Christmas season comes to life with Colonial Williamsburg’s world-renowned holiday decorations and 18th-century seasonal programming.
 Beating drums, trilling fifes, firework displays, theatrical programs, and interpretive characters take visitors back in time to celebrate the holidays as Virginians did during colonial times.

 - Since this is such a busy time, reservations for lodging and dining during the holiday season should be made as far ahead of your trip as possible.